clonalOverlay

 This visualization was authored by Dr. Francesco Mazziotta and inspired by Drs.
-Carmona and Andreatta and their work with ProjectTIL, which is a great pipeline to annotated T cell subtypes.
+Carmona and Andreatta and their work with ProjectTIL, a pipeline for annotating T cell subtypes.

 clonalOverlay(scRep_example,